angelachen-19/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.
+Here are some of the additional sketches and brainstorming we thought about:
+1.

 # Prep for Part 2